- Instructions for Form 943 - Introductory Material

 Enter the total cash wages subject to social security tax that you paid to your employees for farmwork during the calendar year.
 Enter the amount before deductions.
 Cash wages include checks, money orders, etc. Don't include the value of noncash items, such as food or lodging, or pay for services other than farmwork.
 See section 3 of Pub.
 51 for information on cash and noncash wages.
 See Purpose of Form 943, earlier, for household employee information.

-For 2017, the rate of social security tax on taxable wages is 6.2% (0.062) for the employer and 6.2% (0.062) for the employee or 12.4% (0.124) for both.
-Don't report an employee's social security wages over $127,200 for 2017.
+For 2019, the rate of social security tax on taxable wages is 6.2% (0.062) each for the employer and employee or 12.4% (0.124) for both.
+Don't report an employee's social security wages over $132,900 for 2019.
 If you, as a qualifying employer, receive an approved Form 4029, Application for Exemption From Social Security and Medicare Taxes and Waiver of Benefits, from one or more of your employees, enter "Form 4029" on the dotted line next to the entry space.

 Enter the total cash wages subject to Medicare tax that you paid to your employees for farmwork during the calendar year.
 Enter the amount before deductions.
 Don't include the value of noncash items, such as food or lodging, or pay for services other than farmwork.
 There is no limit on the amount of wages subject to Medicare tax.
 If you, as a qualifying employer, receive an approved Form 4029 from one or more of your employees, enter "Form 4029" on the dotted line next to the entry space.